organix/mycelia/ufork.md

 All instructions execute within the context of an actor handling a message-event.
 There is no support for procedure/function call/return.
 Instead actors are used to implement procedure/function abstractions.
-There is no support for load/store of arbitrary memory.
+There is no support for address arithmatic or load/store of arbitrary memory.
 Mutation is always local to an actor's private state.
 Immutable values are passed between actors via message-events.
 External events (such as "interrupts")